The Obelisks of Ancient Egypt

 Obelisks (from Ancient Greek ὀβελίσκος obeliskos), meaning "pointed pillar" are tall four-sided monuments with a pyramid-like shape or pyramidion at the apex, quarried in one piece from a single stone.
 Obelisks were prominently placed in pairs at the entrance of temples by the Ancient Egyptians.
 The ancient Egyptian name was Tekhenu.
 Several ancient Egyptian obelisks are known to have survived, but are dispersed throughout the world, only a few remain in Egypt.
 The obelisks described here are only those inscribed with hieroglyphs.
 The few ancient Egyptian uninscribed obelisks are not included; including the Vatican obelisk brought to Rome by Emperor Caligula.
 Several fragments from broken obelisks remain, but since they are—at best—incomplete, are not included here.

-In Upper Egypt, the corresponding site was Heliopolis of the South (iwnw smꜢ), i.e. Thebes.
-While Heliopolis was the city of Ra and Atum, Thebes was the city of Amun.
-Only about 30 obelisks from ancient Egypt with hieroglyphic writing still exist, and some of these are reconstructed from fragments and not entirely complete.
+In Upper Egypt, the corresponding site was Heliopolis of the South (iwnw smꜢ), i.e. Thebes, the city of the god Amun.
+Queen Hatshepsut's obelisk in the Great Temple at Karnak is the largest in Egypt.
+Only about 30 large obelisks from ancient Egypt with hieroglyphic writing still exist.
+Some of these are reconstructed from fragments and not entirely complete.

 Karnak obelisk D